What Is Social Engineering? A Simple Definition and Prevention Tips

-Social engineering is slowly becoming one of the biggest threats to businesses.
+Social engineering has become one of the biggest threats to businesses.
 The term encompasses a variety of malicious activities designed to persuade people into giving away confidential information.
 Other types of cybercrime target security systems, but social engineering goes after the biggest weakness in an organization’s cyber defense: humans.

 Social engineering attacks come in various forms.
 The only common denominator is human interaction.
-The attackers, also called social engineers, can pass off as anyone and often disguise themselves as familiar figures from the company.
-They can pretend to be coworkers and supervisors but also outside authoritative figures such as police, bank, and tax officials.
+The attackers, also called social engineers, can portray anyone and often disguise themselves as familiar figures from the company.
+They can pretend to be coworkers and managers or even outside authoritative figures such as police, bank, and tax officials.

-An attacker’s main goal is to gain the victim’s confidence and then ask for information that will eventually grant the perpetrator access to the company’s sensitive data.
-Attackers won’t stop at the first person.
-It’s not unusual for social engineer attackers to contact a second employee and build a case — and credibility — using details provided by their first victim.
+An attacker’s main goal is to gain your confidence and then ask for information that will eventually grant the perpetrator access to your or your company’s sensitive data.
+And attackers don’t stop at the first non-responder.
+It’s not unusual for social engineer attackers to contact a second employee or several and build a case — and credibility — using details provided by their first victim.

 How to Avoid Social Engineering Attacks